InfuseAI/primehub-site/docs/guide_manual/admin-dataset.md

 ![](assets/dataset_pv_auto.png)

-Specifying the `volume size`, once it is confirmed, there is a fixed-size volume created and the volume size is not able to be changed by editing the dataset.
+Specifying the `volume size`, once it is confirmed, there is a fixed-size volume created and the volume size is not changeable by editing the dataset.

 #### Manual

 ![](assets/dataset_pv_manual.png)

-Setting provisioning `Manual` allows administrators configure this dataset with an existing storage, especially which type is listed in PrimeHub. `Please follow this-document for the configuration.`
+Setting provisioning `Manual` allows administrators configure this dataset manually with an existing storage.
+Generally, it is used for storages types which are not listed in PrimeHub. `Please follow this-document for the configuration.`

 Click `Confirm` to complete the addition.